RonTrace/ron-ai-global-rules/README.md

 - Step 2: Do that
 ```

+## Plugin Integrations

+This repository includes configurations for specific plugins that enhance AI coding capabilities:

+### SQLTools

+When working in VSCode, Windsurf, or Cursor, SQLTools is the preferred tool for writing SQL queries:

+- **Purpose**: Database management and query execution
+- **Usage**: AI agents should use SQLTools for all database interactions
+- **Commands**: Use `sqltools connect` before running queries

+### Lifeline

+A custom plugin with its own set of shortcodes for code organization and documentation:

+- **Purpose**: Code organization, documentation, and context management
+- **Implementation**: All commands are defined in `src/shortcodes.md`
+- **Usage**: AI agents should follow the specific instructions in the shortcodes file

 ## Integrating with AI Tools

 To use these rules with your AI coding tools: